 Alpaca wool is extremely soft and the filaments are 3 times stronger and have an insulating capacity 7 times that of ordinary lambs wool.

-The alpaca hair (which most people call wool) creates very warm and cosy garments, the delicate cloud of filaments making it almost silky and very soft to touch.
+The alpaca hair, called that because it is hair (most people say alpaca wool) create very warm and cosy garments.
+The delicate cloud of filaments make it almost silky and very soft to touch.

 Our range of Alpaca scarves, shawls, hats and toys have been extremely popular to the connoisseurs of beautiful hand made and knitted craft.
 It's by no small wonder: 100% natural, hand (drop) spun and hand knitted or hand woven - these beautiful soft items will keep you snuggly and warm.